 Green Lantern Ring

 As well as having the powers of a Daxamite Mon-El is now a Green Lantern.
-Like all Green Lanterns Mon-El's power comes from his power ring which relies on the power of the users willpower and is only restricted by the users imagination, the ring produces a solid green energy that can be manipulated into any shape or just straight up energy blasts and can be used as an offensive or an defensive weapon.
+Like all Green Lanterns Mon-El's power comes from his power ring which relies on the power of the user's willpower and is only restricted by the user's imagination, the ring produces a solid green energy that can be manipulated into any shape or just straight up energy blasts and can be used as an offensive or a defensive weapon.

 He abilities that a Green Lantern Ring give Mon-El are: